NVIDIA/cuda-quantum/runtime/nvqir/qpp/README.md

       (0,0,1/sqrt(2),-1/sqrt(2)))
 ```

-Additionally, qiskit will often remove certain multiplicative factors from their
+Additionally, Qiskit will often remove certain multiplicative factors from their
 parameterized gate definitions.
 To avoid confusion, here is how we define the
 different parameterized gates in CUDA Quantum.
 Note: where we call, e.g,
-`cos(theta/2)`, qiskit often uses `cos(theta)`.
+`cos(theta/2)`, Qiskit often uses `cos(theta)`.
 As with the gates above, the
 following matrices are ordered for MSB.

 ```text